demisto/content-docs/docs/contributing/marketplace.md

 If you have already submitted your contribution and you would like to make changes to the submission, you can do so by resubmitting the content pack from XSOAR.
 The resubmission process is very similar to the initial submission, the difference being you update an existing pull request instead of creating one.

-      1. Create or edit any content items need to be included in your contribution.
+      1. Create or edit any content items that need to be included in your contribution.

       2. Go to **Marketplace** > **Contributions**, select your pack and press "Edit".